darrrgghh/Metal-Music/databases/metal_vox/README.md

 Metadata for this set is provided in the `metal_vox.tsv` file.
 This table includes information about the vocalist ID, vocal technique, condition, source excerpt, filename, and timecodes for each recorded fragment.

+Run `analysis.py` script to get descriptive statistics on the stimuli set, along with visualized spectral centroid analysis.

 All corresponding audio files are located in the `audio/` directory.